loco-philippe/geonetworkx/README.md

 ## Example

-Distance from Paris to Marseille
+Simple distance from Paris to Marseille

 ```python
 In [1]: import geonetworkx as gnx